tacatac/archnosh/README.md

 The `supervise` directory contains the control/status API files.

+### logging

+Logging is a service on par with any other.
+In general one logging service is associated with each daemon to capture and manage its output (log rotation, capping etc.) although fan-in from multiple services to one logging service is also possible.

+The daemontools [assumption](https://jdebp.eu/FGA/unix-daemon-design-mistakes-to-avoid.html) is that daemons log to their standard error and/or standard output *not* to syslog.
+Specialised logging tools can therefore be used to manage this output.

+More generally, daemons are expected to be as simple as possible in the sense of using standard interfaces and not implementing activities such as logging, socket management, resource limiting, etc. which could be dealt with by external tools, typically the daemontools family toolsets and other service managers (see the [same argument for systemd's "new-style"](https://www.freedesktop.org/software/systemd/man/daemon.html)).

+In practice nosh [connects](https://jdebp.eu/Softwares/nosh/guide/log-service-plumbing.html) a service's standard output and error to the service pointed to by the "log" directory of the service bundle.
+Below are some excerpts of the `lsof` command to illustrate:

+    COMMAND   PID     USER   FD      TYPE             DEVICE SIZE/OFF   NODE NAME

+    # the sshd service, file descriptors 1 and 2 refer to pipe 17119
+    tcp-socke 976     root  cwd       DIR              254,0     4096 198091 /var/sv/sshd/service
+    tcp-socke 976     root  txt       REG              254,0   212968  62095 /usr/bin/tcp-socket-accept
+    tcp-socke 976     root    0r     FIFO               0,10      0t0  17188 pipe
+    tcp-socke 976     root    1w     FIFO               0,10      0t0  17119 pipe
+    tcp-socke 976     root    2w     FIFO               0,10      0t0  17119 pipe

+    # the cyclog@sshd service, file descriptor 0 refers to pipe 17119: reading sshd's stdout and stderr
+    cyclog    963 sshd-log  txt       REG              254,0   212968  63713 /usr/bin/cyclog
+    cyclog    963 sshd-log    0r     FIFO               0,10      0t0  17119 pipe
+    cyclog    963 sshd-log    1w     FIFO               0,10      0t0   8409 pipe
+    cyclog    963 sshd-log    2w     FIFO               0,10      0t0   8409 pipe
+    cyclog    963 sshd-log    6w      REG              254,0        0 202749 /var/log/sv/sshd/current

+    # note that cyclog@sshd's own stdout and stderr point to pipe 8409 which is actually the system-wide logger's input
+    cyclog    163     root  txt       REG              254,0   130984  63711 /usr/bin/system-manager
+    cyclog    163     root    0r     FIFO               0,10      0t0   8409 pipe
+    cyclog    163     root    1u      CHR                5,1      0t0   6547 /dev/console (deleted)
+    cyclog    163     root    2u      CHR                5,1      0t0   6547 /dev/console (deleted)
+    cyclog    163     root    5w      REG               0,18    81718   8433 /run/system-manager/log/current

+    # ... just as init's own stdout and stderr also point to the system-wide cyclog
+    init        1     root  txt       REG              254,0   130984  63711 /usr/bin/system-manager
+    init        1     root    0r      CHR                1,3      0t0   6465 /dev/null
+    init        1     root    1w     FIFO               0,10      0t0   8409 pipe
+    init        1     root    2w     FIFO               0,10      0t0   8409 pipe

+The "log" directory name is a bit misleading insofar as one could chain anything to the service and create an arbitrarily long pipe chain.
+That being said, service `run` files already use chain-loading mechanisms so it generally really is a logging service that is last in the chain.

 ### system-control

 [system-control](https://jdebp.eu/Softwares/nosh/guide/system-control.html) is the workhorse command for the system from a user perspective.

 It provides high-level system-wide and per-user service management (start/stop, enable/disable etc.) aswell as system management (reboot, poweroff etc.) and various other specialised commands for e.g. converting systemd-style unit files to service bundles.

 ### Converting systemd unit files